 YES!

-Skilfully, CAMH used patients' awareness of their memory concerns as the basis to predict whether the patients will develop Alzheimer's disease later down the track.
-According to the Journal of Clinical Psychiatry's studypeople were more likely to progress to debilitating Alzheimer's disease if they were not aware of their memory loss (like I was not initially conscious of - in terms of true extent - with life-hindering anterograde amnesia aka short term memory loss after losing the part of the brain first struck by Alzheimer's disease, the hippocampus), a condition called anosognosia.
+Skilfully, CAMH used patients' awareness of their memory concerns as the basis to predict whether the patients were likely to develop Alzheimer's disease later down the track.
+According to the Journal of Clinical Psychiatry's study, people were more likely to progress to debilitating Alzheimer's disease if they were not aware of their memory loss (like I was not initially conscious of - in terms of true extent - with life-hindering anterograde amnesia aka short-term memory loss after losing the part of the brain first struck by Alzheimer's disease, the hippocampus), a condition called anosognosia.

-As it would come to be, many agonising months were spent in morbid Limbo when I wasn't even sure of my own existence (which would have been even more upsetting and challenging for my full-time carer, Mother Duck, to witness + she then had to go to work as a mental health registered nurse too so absolutely no break from dealing with extreme mind woes of others for her, the selfless sort) until I eventually accepted & effectively processed the extreme devastation that had happened in my life.
+As it would come to be, many agonising months were spent in morbid limbo when I wasn't even sure of my own existence (which would have been even more upsetting and challenging for my full-time carer, Mother Duck, to witness & care to + she then had to go to work as a mental-health registered nurse too so absolutely no break from dealing with extreme mind woes of others for her, the absolutely selfless sort) until I eventually accepted & effectively processed the extreme devastation that had happened in both our lives.

 Fortunately, in my particular situation, I had the added bonus that my bruised brain was improving with every day so my heart truly goes out to those constantly suffering from Alzheimer's disease who do not get such a luxury as hope.